-Walk among the ruins of the Acropolis
+Walk among the ruins – Acropolis

 No Athens travel guide would be complete without this!
 It is the most important landmark to visit and if you only have a day or two to visit Athens, you should not miss strolling among the ruins of the Acropolis.
 Before you enter the site, make sure to get some water and snacks.
-Wear good walking shoes (all terrain light-weight walking shoes are a great choice) and make sure to wear sunscreen if you visit during summer.
+Wear good walking shoes (all-terrain light-weight walking shoes are a great choice) and make sure to wear sunscreen if you visit during summer.